refresh-bio/protestar/README.md

 ```

 ## Instalation and configuration
-ProteStAr should be downloaded from [https://github.com/refresh-bio/protestart](https://github.com/refresh-bio/protestart) and compiled.
+ProteStAr should be downloaded from [https://github.com/refresh-bio/protestar](https://github.com/refresh-bio/protestart) and compiled.
 The supported OS are:
 * Windows: Visual Studio 2022 solution provided,
 * Linux: make project (G++ 9.0 or newer required).

 Support for MacOS and well as ARM-based CPUs will be added soon.

 ## Version history
+* 1.0.0 (8 December 2023)
+  * *pyprotestar* Python package added,
+  * fixed incorrect alignment of ATOM column in some PDB files.
 * 0.7 (20 July 2023)
-  * First public release
+  * first public release.

 ## Usage
 `protestar <command> <options>`